-Name of Frame Source Type of Source Description Updating Method and Cycle State tobacco retailer license list 3 RI Division of Taxation maintains a list of all licensed retail tobacco vendors - licenses are renewed annually for a \$25 fee The list is required by state law to be updated quarterly by the RI Division of Taxation.
+Name of Frame Source Type of Source Description Updating Method and Cycle State tobacco retailer 3 RI Division of Taxation maintains a list of all licensed retail tobacco vendors - licenses are renewed annually for a \$25 fee The list is required by state law to be updated quarterly by the RI Division of Taxation.
 Annually, Taxation sends out renewal notices and updates the list based on new licenses and renewals.
 The list if cleaned by reconstructing previous year's list and survey responses as well as by utilizing the results of FDA inspections.
-FDA retailer database 6 The retailer list which supports the FDA Tobacco Compliance Inspection Program in RI The FDA retailer list is updated as a result of state license list updates, the results from the Annual Synar Survey, on-going FDA inspections; and changes originated by FDA a Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes , what percentage of the state's population is not covered by the area frame? % l regulation requires that vending machines be inspected as part of the Synar.
-Are vending machines included in the Synar survey?
-Yes □ No If No, pall that please indicate the reason(s) they are not included in the Synar survey.
-Please check apply.
-State law bans vending machines.
-State law bans vending machines from locations accessible to youth.
-State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
-Other (Please describe.)
-If Yes, please indicate how likely it is that vending machines will be sampled. in D po Vending machines are sampled separately to ensure vending machines are included the sample Vending machines are sampled together with over the counter outlets, so it is assible that no vending machines were sampled, however they are included in the ampling frame and have a non-zero probability of selection Other reasons (Please describe .)
-Which category below best describes the sample design?
-(Check only one.)
-Census (STOP HERE: Appendix B is complete.)
-U nstratified statewide sample: Simple random sample (Go to Question 9.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 8.)
-Multistage cluster sample (Go to Question 8.)
-S tratified sample: Simple random sample (Go to Question 7.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 7.)
-Multistage cluster sample (Go to Question 7.)
-Dagaril Other (Please describe and go to Question 9.) be the systematic sampling methods.
-(After completing Question 6, go to Question)

-7. Provide the following information about stratification.

-a.
+FDA retailer database 6 The retailer list which supports the FDA Tobacco Compliance Inspection Program in RI The FDA retailer list is updated as a result of state license list updates, the results from the Annual Synar Survey, on-going FDA inspections; and changes originated by FDA

+3. If an area frame is used, describe how area sampling units are defined and formed. a.
+Is any area left out in the formation of the area frame?
+Yes No If Yes, what percentage of the state's population is not covered by the area frame?

+vnar survey.
+Are

+check all that apply.

+hine requirements of

+ncluded in the sample s possible that no me and have a nonestion 7 if st

+7.]
+Provide the follow ing informa ation ab out str atification. ------------- --------- ----- -------- ----- --------- ---------- --------- -------------- a.
 Provide a full description of the strata that are created.

-For the current Synar Survey, RI simple random sample of retail tobacco outlets to a stratified sample in which each of the State's thirty-nine municipalities was designated as a stratum.
+For the current Synar Survey, RI uses a stratified sample in which each of the State's thirty-nine municipalities was designated as a stratum.
 The assigned stratum number reflects alphabetical sorting of the municipalities.
 Each of the retail tobacco outlets was assigned to a stratum based on the physical (not mailing) address of the outlet as it appears in the state's retailer database.
-The target sample size for each stratum was based on the proportion of the licenses located in the stratum to the total number of retail outlets statewide.
+The target sample size for each stratum based on the proportion of the licenses located in the stratum to the total number of retail outlets statewide.
 The sampling process was then implemented as follows: